 No, you’re not smelly; nor are we offended by your fabulous outfit choice.
 While doable, it is very difficult to work through dress shirts, ribbed sweaters, and tight necked tops.
 It is simply a matter of fabric and construction.
 A therapist’s ultimate goal is to save their hands.
 They are not going to sacrifice their technique or fingers in order to work through a certain type of fabric.
 Each therapist will make their own adjustments in order to accommodate your clothing choice.
 To get the most out of your session, it is highly recommended that you change into a loose-fitting cotton t-shirt before you arrive.

 If you wear a necklace, please remove it.
 If your hair is down, please put it up.
 We are happy to work around these things, but these simple adjustments can help make your experience more relaxing.

 Yes, your session block is fifteen minutes long; however, a few things will cut into your time slot.
 Your therapist will most likely wrap up their current session one or two minutes before the fifteen-minute interval is over.
 This ensures that they have enough time to clean the chair and prepare the room for the next client.
-In order to ensure that you have your full thirteen minutes (and believe me, you can get a lot done in thirteen minutes) please arrive early and wait outside the room.
+In order to ensure that you have your full thirteen minutes (don't worry, you can get a lot done in thirteen minutes) please arrive early and wait outside the room.

 Once inside, your therapist will introduce themselves, get a quick run-down of what you might be looking for, and then adjust the chair for your height.
 Some massage therapists are fast and can adjust on a dime.
 Others may need thirty to forty seconds to help find your proper placement.
 The introduction and seat adjustment can take up an additional one to two minutes of your massage.